Best Car Audio DSP Processors (Tested) – 2026 Buyer's Guide

 | Dimensions | 7.9″ W x 5.5″ H x 2.8″ D |

 The Helix DSP.3S sits in Helix's mid-tier sweet spot with the latest 64-bit Sigma350 processor, BurrBrown converters, native 96kHz processing, and the HEC expansion slot for Bluetooth HD or USB streaming.
-It delivers 90% of what the Pro MK3 accomplishes at a lower price point, making it the best value in the Helix lineup for enthusiasts who want hi-res processing without flagship pricing.
-The ACO platform provides the same advanced virtual channel features as higher-end Helix models.
-If you're building a serious system but not competing, the DSP.3S is the sweet spot of power, features, and price.
+It delivers 90% of what the Pro MK3 accomplishes at a lower price, making it the best value in the Helix lineup for enthusiasts who want hi-res processing without flagship pricing.
+The ACO platform provides the same advanced virtual-channel features as higher-end Helix models.

 | Make | Helix |